softmagnet/tp/docs/DeveloperGuide.md

 ### `add` and `edit` commands to include next-of-kin `nok`

+#### Implementation
+The solution that we came up with was very simple. we just had to split the string by `/nok` and put both of the split portions into the parser.
+Modifying the existing `parser` was not needed at all. we learnt that oftentimes for a small feature, we don't have to go for the most extensible or "smart" solution, but the simplest to understand.

+#### Design Considerations
-This was challenging because the current `Parser` is only able to parse contents _between_ tags, but not encompass other tags within recursively.
+Initially, it appeared challenging to us because the current `Parser` is only able to parse contents _between_ tags, but not encompass other tags within recursively.
 For example, `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25` requires us to parse the tags before and after `nok/` _separately_, which is a challenging problem to think about at first.

-We initially thought of a recursive implementation of the `Parser`, calling `parse` methods again on the two halves whenever we find an `/nok` tag, but it proved to be too lofty and unneccesarily complicated.
+1. (Bad) We thought of a recursive implementation of the `Parser`, calling `parse` methods again on the two halves whenever we find an `/nok` tag, but it proved to be too lofty and unneccesarily complicated.
 Moreover, using recursion in applications is not recommended due to the high potential of unseen bugs.

-Next, we thought of modifying the parser such that it always checks for the `/nok` tag (or any of the tags specified in the parameter) _first_, before parsing the other tags in the normal way.
+2. (Bad) We thought of modifying the parser such that it always checks for the `/nok` tag (or any of the tags specified in the parameter) _first_, before parsing the other tags in the normal way.
 However, this was again too large scale for a single command with the same parameter.

-Unexpectedly, the solution that we came up with in the end was very simple. we just had to split the string by `/nok` and put both of the split portions into the parser.
-Modifying the existing `parser` was not needed at all. we learnt that oftentimes for a small feature, we don't have to go for the most extensible or "smart" solution, but the simplest to understand.

 ### Find commands